No-Needle No-Scalpel Vasectomy

 Male Reproductive System

 To understand a vasectomy, it is helpful to understand the male reproductive system and how it functions.
 The testicles, or testes, are the sperm- and testosterone-producing organs.
 They are located in a sac at the base of the penis called the scrotum.
 Each testicle is connected to a small, coiled tube called the epididymis, where sperm are stored for as long as 6 weeks while they mature.
-The epididymes are connected to the prostate gland by a pair of tubes called the vas deferens.
+The epididymis are connected to the prostate gland by a pair of tubes called the vas deferens.
 The vas deferens are part of a larger bundle of tissue, blood vessels, nerves, and lymphatic channels called the spermatic cord.
 During ejaculation, seminal fluid produced by the prostate gland mixes with sperm from the testes to form semen, which is ejaculated from the penis.

 A urologist performs a vasectomy on an outpatient basis in the office.
 The procedure takes about 10 minutes.
 The patient typically remains clothed from the waist up and lies on his back.
 The scrotum is numbed with local anesthetic.
 In our office, this is usually administered with the “No Needle Technique.”
 The vas deferens is gathered under the skin of the scrotum, and a small opening (usually 1 centimeter or less) is made.

-Associated Urologists of Orange County now perform No Needle Vasectomy.
+OC Urology now perform No Needle Vasectomy.

 Anesthesia can be given without a needle, resulting in a nearly painless procedure.